-Like a professional industry environment, performance will be measured by a mix of 1) overall project development and deliverable, 2) functional group-specific deliverables, and 3) individual contribution.
-For grading purposes, all projects start out as a "B+" and move up or down based on the result and development processes used along the way.
-Evaluation will be based on how well a project realizes the goals the team has set out for itself and the project.
+Like a professional industry environment, performance will be measured by a mix of (1) overall project development and deliverables and (2) individual contribution.
+For grading purposes, the Project grade will be shared by the entire team, while the Individual grade will be calculated as an offset from the Project grade based on the weekly task sheet.
 Ultimately, this course exists to empower students to work collectively to put an engaging, unique experience into the hands of players.

-"Key Milestone Deliverables" are outlined in an earlier section.
-For each Key Milestone Deliverable, a grade will be provided to the team, and grades for aggregated at the end of the semester to determine the Project grade, aka 50% of the individual student's grade.
+"Project" will be determined by the Key Milestone Deliverables, outlined in an earlier section.
+For each Key Milestone Deliverable, a grade will be provided to the team, and grades for aggregated at the end of the semester to determine the Project grade, aka 80% of the individual student's grade.
 Much like the professional world, the most important evaluator will be the quality of the experience you help build.